Hands Across the Hills

 The heart of each of our long weekend gatherings is structured dialogue, in which feelings are expressed honestly and deeply, creating trust and care for each other.
 In addition to these face to face sessions, we experience each other’s community and family life through potluck meals, music, excursions and home stays.

 Hands Across the Hills has melted away stereotypes so that we can see each other’s human face.
 The bonds between us have become stronger than our political differences, although those differences remain.
 We care about each other as friends.

 2018 Domestic Peacebuilding Award

-founded the Karuna Center for Peacebuilding, a highly regarded US-based NGO focused on international conflict transformation, inter-communal dialogue and reconciliation.
-She is Professor Emerita at the School for International Training in the US, where she founded and directed CONTACT, the Conflict Transformation Across Cultures Program, with its two annual institutes and graduate certificate program for peacemakers from around the world.
-Her work has taken her to many regions of Africa, Asia, the Mid East, and Europe, as well as within the US.
+facilitator, and mentor in the field of intergroup relations and the resolution of community conflicts.
+In1994 she founded the Karuna Center for Peacebuilding in Amherst, Massachusetts, a highly regarded US-based NGO focused on international conflict transformation, inter-communal dialogue and reconciliation.
+She was Professor Emerita at the School for International Training (SIT) in the US, where she founded and directed CONTACT, the Conflict Transformation Across Cultures Program, with its two annual institutes and graduate certificate program for peacemakers from around the world.
+Her work took her to many regions of Africa, Asia, the Mid-East, and Europe, as well as within the US.